Barks944/meshlab_junk/README.md

 - For haiku generation, verify LMStudio is running with a compatible model.
 - Use the Meshtastic CLI (`meshtastic --host <IP> --listen`) to verify device connectivity.
 - If connection fails, check device configuration and TCP server settings.
+- **Modular Architecture**: All sending functionality is now centralized in `meshtastic_sender.py` - check this module for connection and sending issues.
+- **Performance**: Direct imports eliminate subprocess overhead; if you experience delays, ensure all required modules are properly installed.

 ## Contributing